Sexual Assault Program

 - Supervision – stay involved, minimize opportunity and act on suspicions

-If you would like any support on how to talk with your teen about some of these topics, please call.
-If your teen or any teenager you know has been sexually assaulted—which is a serious crime—assure him or her that telling you was the right thing to do, that you are sorry it happened, and that it wasn’t his or her fault.
+If your teen or any teenager you know has been sexually assaulted—which is a serious crime—assure them that telling you was the right thing to do, that you are sorry it happened, and that it wasn’t their fault.
 Then, get support immediately.
 Contact our 24-hour Sexual Assault Hotline at 360-695-0501 and/or call 911.

 Sexual assault is a traumatic experience.
 The healing process varies for each survivor.
 To help, you can:

-- Assure the victim that the sexual assault was not her/his fault
+- Assure the victim that the sexual assault was not their fault

 - Avoid detailed questioning—let the survivor share information about the event at her/his own pace